 All our actions, words and thoughts have an impact on ourselves and our environment.
 Most times, however, we are flying on autopilot, unaware of what is going on inside of us and missing the bigger picture in our busy daily routines.

-Doing inner and outer work can be deeply satisfying for the individual and can also serve the world at large.
+Doing inner and outer work can be deeply satisfying for the individual while also serving the world at large.

 DOING INNER WORK